 Right to Appeal Corrective Action

-Regular employees may appeal all corrective actions, including dismissal for cause, through the UNL grievance procedure (see Grievance Procedure.).
+Regular employees may appeal all corrective actions, including dismissal for cause, through the grievance procedure (see Grievance Procedure).
 Appeal by the employee, however, will not postpone the action.